firozkhan18/Java-Evaluations/java-basic-exercises.md

 95
 97
 99
-Click me to see the solution

-49. Write a Java program to accept a number and check whether the number is even or not.
+### 49. Write a Java program to accept a number and check whether the number is even or not.
 Prints 1 if the number is even or 0 if odd.
 Sample Output:

 Input a number: 20
 1
-Click me to see the solution

-50. Write a Java program to print numbers between 1 and 100 divisible by 3, 5 and both.
+### 50. Write a Java program to print numbers between 1 and 100 divisible by 3, 5 and both.
 Sample Output:

 Divided by 3: